 According to Scripture, “worship” that takes self as its starting point sounds a lot like idolatry.
 True worship begins with considering God’s desires and the instructions He has revealed in His Word.
 If you don’t think how we worship matters to God, then just ask Uzzah (see 2 Samuel 6:5–15).

-2. Meaningful membership is virtually impossible.
+2. Meaningful membership is virtually impossible on online church services.

 Now it should be acknowledged that church “membership” as a formal process, including keeping a list of names, is not explicitly commanded in Scripture.
 But the principal, and even the language, comes from Paul’s imagery of the church as the “body” of Christ, where each of us are “members” of that body (Romans 12:4–5).
 Even with this elementary understanding of church membership, how does an online church experience fit with the idea that believers are fellow members of Christ’s body?

-Yes, we are “members” of the universal body of Christ, but Paul was not thinking abstractly when he referred to the Corinthians as fellow members.
+Yes, we are “members” of the universal body of Christ.
+But Paul was not thinking abstractly when he referred to the Corinthians as fellow members.
 He was addressing relationship problems that came from real people who could not escape other real people through the magic of simulcast.
 These Corinthian believers had to learn what it looked like to live the cross-shaped life by dying to their own preferences in order to love the people in their church who were frustratingly different than themselves.
 Some might call this relational reality part of the sanctification process.

 Meaningful membership means that I value worshiping with others because I get a chance to embody the love and care of Christ to another person in order to aid in their worship of God.
-I get to serve them, be patient with them, forgive them, be forgiven by them, bear their burdens, and even learn from them.
-I get to carry out the many “one another” commands in the New Testament, commands that help me experience more of the presence of Christ in my life (Philippians 3:10-11).
+I get to serve them, patient with them, forgive them, be forgiven by them, bear their burdens, and even learn from them.
+I get to carry out the many “one another” commands in the New Testament.
+These commands help me experience more of the presence of Christ in my life (Philippians 3:10-11).

 3. New Testament worship assumes physical presence.